 Kevin McGeough graduated from the University of Lethbridge in 1996 with a BA (History), Great Distinction.
 He graduated from Harvard Divinity School in 1998, with an MTS.
 His PhD is from the Department of Near Eastern Languages and Civilizations at the University of Pennsylvania (2005).

-Kevin is a Professor of Archaeology in the Department of Geography at the University of Lethbridge.
+Kevin is a Professor of Archaeology in the Department of Geography & Environment at the University of Lethbridge.
 He teaches courses in archaeological methods and theories and regional surveys of the Near East and Eastern Mediterranean.
 Kevin also teaches Biblical Hebrew and is an occasional contributor to the Liberal Education program.